FutureProcessing/DocuHash/README.md

 Simple PoC that shows you how to use IPFS and Ethereum blockchain to store files and their information.

 # Description
 This sample project was prepared as a response to the need of durable medium required by some polish acts.
 It helps in persistent storage of files in distributed file system with information saved in immutable and distributed ledger.
-For more info please refer to the article provided in intrustions section.
+For more info please refer to the article provided in intructions section.

 ## Requirements
 * IPFS v1.4.0